starkbank/sdk-python/README.md

 ## Usage

-To use the SDK, the first thing you need is a project, which is a special type of user made specially for direct API integrations.
+To connect to Stark Bank API, you need to have a user credentials.
+We have 3 kinds of users: Members, Projects and Apps.
+Given the purpose of this SDK, here we will only use projects which is a special type of user made specially for direct API integrations.
 To create your first project in our Sandbox environment, [click here](https://www.sandbox.web.starkbank.com/project).

 Once you've created your project, load it in the SDK:

 ```python
 import starkbank

 project = starkbank.Project(
     id=129817512982,